This post may contain affiliate links.

 - the night some staff members (not me) snuck a Beware of Killer Penguins sign onto the ice

-At the final scenic viewing stop on our Icefields Parkway tour in the Canadian Rockies, Athabasca Falls, I stuck close to my husband (who never seems to get in these predicaments), and on the last stretch to Jasper it was all so majestic and worry free that I sat back in contentment, thinking that our Brewster Icefields Parkway tour bus was a Happy Bus after all.
+At the final scenic viewing stop, Athabasca Falls, I stuck close to my husband (who never seems to get in these predicaments), and on the last stretch to Jasper it was all so majestic and worry free that I sat back in contentment, thinking that our Brewster Icefields Parkway tour bus was a Happy Bus after all.

 An Icefields Parkway Rockies Discovery & Glacier Adventure tour is run by Brewster Travel Canada.
 It was the first travel stretch of our Rocky Mountaineer experience from Banff to Jasper, Quesnel, Whistler and Vancouver.
 This one-way Brewster tour costs $206 from Banff, Alberta, and ends in Jasper, Alberta.
-You can also do it as part of a longer Rocky Mountaineer trip.
+You can also add it on to one of the Rocky Mountaineer train routes and/or do it the other way around.

 Icefields Parkway Points of Interest